Living in Chiang Mai, Thailand (+ what to do in Chiang Mai for tourists)

 Thick ropes of black electrical cable are tangled from pole to pole and the streets were filled with a ramshackle charm that is distinctly Asian.

-What to Do in Chiang Mai
+Things to Do in Chiang Mai

-Here are the most popular things to do in Chiang Mai for visitors.
+Below we have shared some of the most popular things to do in Chiang Mai for visitors.

 Having fun at a Thai cooking class

-We visited the market to buy the vegetables and learnt the intricacies of Thai cooking.
 We had such a fun day with a great bunch of people, a mix of singles, couples and families.

 Inside Wat Chedi Luang Buddhist temple Chiang Mai